arielherself/espresso/README.md

 ----------

-## Rushdie in hospital after attack
+## Salman Rushdie in hospital after attack

 Sir Salman Rushdie, an Indian-born British novelist, has faced hardship because of his work.
 Some Muslims judged “The Satanic Verses”, the author’s fourth novel, published in 1988, as blasphemous.
 Iran called for his death, forcing him into hiding.
 In recent years the threat had seemed to ease, and he spent much of his time in America.
 On Friday, in upstate New York, he was stabbed multiple times on stage.